mourner/bullshit.js/README.md

-Bullshit.js is a best-of-breed, mission-critical open source JavaScript bookmarklet that will empower you to evaluate the high impact of marketing-driven text on websites, cultivating process-centric innovation and out-of-the box thinking.
+Bullshit.js is a best-of-breed, mission-critical open source JavaScript bookmarklet that will empower you to evaluate the high impact of marketing-driven text on websites, cultivating process-centric innovation and out-of-the-box thinking.

 For more information, visit the following page: